JessicaQND/cits5502/research/plan.md

   * "However, with so many different standards, regulatory guidance papers and industry guides on RM, the task of collating this information into a usable model is itself daunting." -- burdon2006risk
   * Reporting requirements
     * "The reporting regulations for medical device incidents at that time applied only to equipment manufacturers and importers, not users.
 The regulations required that manufacturers and importers report deaths, serious injuries, or malfunctions that could result in those consequences.
 Health-care professionals and institutions were not required to report incidents to manufacturers.
 (The law was amended in 1990 to require health-care facilities to report incidents to the manufacturer and the FDA.)
 The comptroller general of the US Government Accounting Office, in testimony before Congress on November 6, 1989, expressed great concern about the viability of the incident-reporting regulations in preventing or spotting medical-device problems." -- safeware
+  * FDA Quality Systems Regulation
+    * "The new Quality Systems Regulation for medical devices, 2 which became effective June 1, 1997, will have significant effects on this area.
+The design controls provisions of that regulation 3 provide for new regulatory approaches that are more properly suited to medical software devices than traditional FDA premarket review."
+TODO --crumpler1997fda
   * IEC 61508 - brown2000overview
     * First version: 1998-2000
     * "Many software safety experts think that the medical device sector should recognise IEC 61508, Functional safety of electrical/electronic/programmable electronic safety-related systems.
 This claims to be a 'standard for standards".
 Any industry sector writing a standard for software safety should in principle adopt its principles.
 However, application of IEC 61508 is difficult in the medical device sector because it tends to assume holistic risk management and it is best at addressing very low levels of risk." -- jordan2006standard